andreybeloboky/SmartHome-Telemetry-Hub/README.md

-SmartHomeHub is a console-based Java application that acts as a simple telemetry hub for receiving sensor data over a TCP connection and storing it in a PostgreSQL database.
+**[GitHub]** SmartHomeHub is a console-based Java application that acts as a simple telemetry hub for receiving sensor data over a TCP connection and storing it in a PostgreSQL database.
 The program listens on port 8080, accepts incoming connections from sensor clients, reads a single line of text in the format DEVICE_NAME:VALUE, validates the input, and inserts the parsed data into the sensor_logs table using JDBC.
 The project is implemented in Java and uses environment variables for database configuration.

 Getting started